HKMSA/shop/README.md

 - **Description**

     Get a members's listings (get all products with member's ID).
-Sort and filter by query parameters
+Sort and filter with query parameters, using pipe delimiter %7C

 - **Endpoint**